-- Compensation for support personnel including, but not limited to, laboratory personnel (e.g. postdocs, students, research coordinators, research assistants).
-Any percent effort for support personnel that is within the budget and well-supported with justification will be considered. - Compensation for external consultants will be considered and a letter of support from the consultant should be included. - Participant costs, including remuneration, transportation, parking, etc. - Data management and biostatistical support costs. - Supplies and equipment.
+- Compensation for support personnel including, but not limited to, laboratory personnel (e.g., postdocs, students, research coordinators, research assistants).
+Any percent effort for support personnel that is within the budget and well-supported with justification will be considered. - Faculty effort as co-investigators or consulting by internal faculty must be costshared.
+The letter of support must come from all the department chairs when there is cost-sharing. - Compensation for external consultants will be considered and a letter of support from the consultant should be included. - Participant costs, including remuneration, transportation, parking, etc. - Data management and biostatistical support costs. - Supplies and equipment.
 Capital equipment (cost > \$5,000) will be considered but must be strongly justified.
 Justification should include value to current projects as well as future projects. - Publication costs - Travel costs/course fees/subsistence allowance only if it pertains directly to training involved with the proposal